You’ve probably heard of Bordeaux and Burgundy, but here’s a secret: Alsace might just be France’s most underrated wine region.

 When Alsace earned its AOC status for Crémant d’Alsace in 1976, it cemented the region’s identity as France’s sparkling wine powerhouse beyond Champagne.
 You’re tasting the leading French crémant by volume—a wine that’s transformed how the world celebrates with Alsace!

 Expect white flowers, peach aromatics, and invigorating acidity.
 Serve it well chilled between 5 and 7°C to experience its refreshing character at its best.
-It’s Alsace in a festive glass!

 Vendange Tardive and Sélection De Grains Nobles: Alsace’s Sweet Wines

 While Crémant d’Alsace brings festive sparkle to celebrations, Alsace’s greatest treasures might just be its opulent late-harvest wines!
 Vendange Tardive means “Late Harvest,” where grapes stay on the vine until they dehydrate naturally.
 You’ll find this style made from four noble varieties: Gewurztraminer, Riesling, Pinot Gris, and Muscat.

 These wines deliver concentrated sugars and incredible complexity!
 Even sweeter are Sélection de Grains Nobles wines, made from grapes affected by noble rot.
 They’re roughly equivalent to German Beerenauslese.
-Both styles require strict INAO certification and can’t be released for eighteen months.

-You’ll taste lychee, apricot, honey, and floral notes—especially in Gewurztraminer.
-The best part?
-They age beautifully for at least ten years and pair wonderfully with foie gras, exotic cuisine, and strong cheeses!
+The best late-harvest wines age beautifully for at least ten years and pair wonderfully with foie gras, exotic cuisine, and strong cheeses.

 Conclusion